microsoft/Azure-Analytics-and-AI-Engagement/build24/Setup-instructions.md

 ## Requirements

 * Owner Permission on subscription for creating resources and role assignments.
-* Global Admin permission to assign Azure Databrick Account Admin permission to yourself, optionally you can get the Account admin permission assigned by a global admin once the ARM template is deployed.
+* Global Admin permission to assign Azure Databricks Account Admin permission to yourself, optionally you can get the Account admin permission assigned by a global admin once the ARM template is deployed.
-* An Azure Account with the ability to create Fabric Workspace.
+* An Azure account with the ability to create Fabric Workspace.
 * A Power BI license to host Power BI reports.
 * Microsoft Fabric F64 capacity for exploring Copilot scenarios included in this DPoC.
 * Make sure your Power BI administrator can provide service principal access on your Power BI tenant.
 * You must only execute one deployment at a time and wait for its completion.Running multiple deployments simultaneously is highly discouraged, as it can lead to deployment failures.
 * Select a region where the desired Azure Services are available.
 If certain services are not available, deployment may fail.
 See [Azure Services Global Availability](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=all) for understanding target service availability.
 (Consider the region availability for App services, Eventhub and Azure Databricks while choosing a location)
-* In this Accelerator, we have used the following features of Azure databricks:
+* In this Accelerator, we have used the following features of Azure Databricks:
      - Serverless SQL warehouses
 	 - Serverless DLT pipelines
-	 - Model Serving
+	 - Model serving
 	 - Vector search

 > **Note:** There are some features that are supported only in a subset of regions.
 - To check supported regions [click here](https://learn.microsoft.com/en-us/azure/databricks/resources/supported-regions).
 - Choose the subscription where all the features listed above are available.
-As of 04-06-2024 eastus, eastus2, westus are having all the required features.
+As of 17-07-2024 eastus, eastus2, westus are having all the required features.

 * Make sure you use the same valid credentials to log into Azure and Power BI.
 * Review the [License Agreement](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/CDP-Retail/license.md) before proceeding.